wp-plugins/2bc-image-gallery/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Added Serbian translation from Borisa Djuraskovic at webhostinggeeks.com
+* Fixing name of English translation files to match WordPress standard

 = 2.0.0 =
 * Rewrite entire plugin to be in custom class
 * Added custom thumb background color